jacobkhajjar/lexiguess/README.md

 ### Lexiguess Usage

 Run main.py from /Dialex.
 It will request an input which should be a list of one or more words separated by whitespace (space).
 These words will be searched first in the CMU pronunciation dictionary and secondly, if necessary, in the MFA RP dictionary to return the estimated lexical sets of each word.
-Homonyms in the dictionary will be detected and all homonyms of each word will be outputted.
+Homonyms in the CMU dictionary will be detected and all homonyms of each word will be outputted.
 Optionally the program can also provide a transcription in the International Phonetic Alphabet (IPA), ARPAbet, or in configurable "fauxnetics" which are set by default to a General American bias.

+#### Arguments

+-v --verbose provides word count and dictionary entries used in determining lexical sets

+-fx --fauxnetics provides a General American biased "fauxnetic" transcription with phones configurable in /Dialex/config/fx.py

 ## Config Options